 A method of verification letter is a logical next step when a credit bureau refuses to fix or remove a disputed delinquency.
 With a method of verification letter, you are asking for documentation that provides clear evidence that supports their decision.

-You should ensure that your method of verification letter includes a clear demand for irrefutable proof that appropriate and reasonable actions were taken in order to definitively determine whether or not your dispute had merit.
+You should ensure that your method of verification letter includes a clear demand for irrefutable proof that you took appropriate and reasonable actions in order to definitively determine whether or not your dispute had merit.

 You want to be able to demonstrate that the credit bureau either failed to conduct an appropriate level of due diligence, or that they in some way mismanaged the process, in the unlikely event that your case goes to litigation.